Getting Started with Evernote for:

 Use the Line & Shape tools to call attention to specific areas.

-To mark up your image or PDF with lines and shapes do the following:
+To annotate your image or PDF with lines and shapes do the following:

 Use the Text tool to add text to your image or PDF: